 - Program documents the student’s lack of progress, informs the student, and makes documented efforts to enable the student to improve.

-- Program contacts the Academic Support Manager at the Faculty of Graduate and Postdoctoral Studies to discuss the student’s lack of progress and the recommendation for student to withdraw.
+- Program contacts the Faculty of Graduate and Postdoctoral Studies to discuss the student’s lack of progress and a possible withdrawal.

-- Program meets with student to discuss possibility of being required to withdraw for insufficient academic progress.
+- Program meets with the student to discuss the possibility of being required to withdraw for insufficient academic progress.
 Student is offered the option to withdraw voluntarily from the graduate program.

-- If student does not wish to withdraw voluntarily, program contacts the Faculty of Graduate and Postdoctoral Studies to discuss requiring the student to withdraw.
+- If the student does not wish to withdraw voluntarily, the program sends a recommendation for required withdrawal to the Faculty of Graduate and Postdoctoral Studies.

 - If there is sufficient reason, the Dean of the Faculty of Graduate and Postdoctoral Studies will require the student to withdraw.